textadventures/quest/docs/advanced_scope.md

 ### Scenery

 The simplest way to use this is to set up a room, let us say it is called "scenery") of background objects, things like walls, floor and ceiling.
 Each object should be set to be scenery (_Setup_ tab).
-The script then adds each item in the scenery room to a special variable called "list":
+The script then adds each item in the scenery room to a special variable called "items":

 ```
 foreach (obj, GetDirectChildren(scenery)) {
-  list add (list, obj)
+  list add (items, obj)
 }
 ```

-Note that each item has to be added individually to ensure the `list` variable is not lost; using the `ListCombine` will fail.
+Note that each item has to be added individually to ensure the `items` variable is not lost; using the `ListCombine` function will fail.

 Because we tagged the items as scenery, they will not show up in room lists, but the player can still examine them.